- Use Cases

 Reading time: 6 min

-Read this blog post to learn how the Belgian city of Namur is working towards delivering an open data portal that will promote innovation and increase transparency.
+The Belgian city of Namur is working towards delivering an open data portal that will promote innovation and increase transparency.

 Open data in the Wallonia Region of Belgium is not as recent a trend as it may seem.
 There are a handful of open data projects in the region such as Digital Wallonia’s open data portal, the Bureau économique de la province de Namur (BEP) and the city of Liège.
 The city of Namur is the latest public sector actor in the region to take a leap forward and develop its own ambitious project.
 The city is working towards delivering a portal that will promote innovation and increase transparency.